 As an Internal Medicine resident, you will obtain both the inpatient and outpatient experience needed to smoothly transition to independent internal medicine or hospitalist practice as a competent physician upon graduation.
 This program also emphasizes diversity of training.
 Each year, a number of our residents successfully obtain competitive fellowships.
 Over the past five years, graduates have obtained fellowship positions in:

 We are the designated western campus of the University of Wisconsin School of Medicine and Public Health.
 We have University of Wisconsin medical students continuously rotating throughout our medical center.
 We also host many fourth-year students from around the United States for clerkships.

 General medicine, cardiology and ICU teams consist of an attending, a senior resident, two interns and one or two medical students, creating a familiar academic environment.

 Since 1970, Gundersen Medical Foundation has prided itself in providing the very best internal medicine education and training.
 We offer a personalized curriculum to meet your educational goals.
 Our personable and dedicated staff physicians make your learning a priority, offering a blend of autonomy and supervision to enhance your education.
 Gundersen stresses a culture of mutual respect both when providing patient care and when educating residents and students.

 Gundersen has a long tradition of providing the highest quality graduate-level medical education.
 Your success as a physician is our goal as a program, and we work tirelessly to ensure excellence within our internal medicine program.
 We would love to hear any questions you have and would welcome you to visit our institution.

-Why do some people feel that University-based programs are the best places to do residency?
+Why do some people think that University-based programs are the best places to do residency?
 Will I be able to get a fellowship and do research?

 The most frequently cited reasons for choosing a University-based program are the ability to secure a fellowship, and the opportunity to do valid research projects.
 While we can't speak for every community-based Internal Medicine program in the nation, this is definitely not the case at Gundersen Health System.